ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 <p align="right">(<a href="#back-to-top">back to top</a>)</p>

-## Benefits of the New Automated Process
+## Benefits of the Automated Process

 The new **Changelog and Release Notes Process** improves both contributor experience as well as the efficiency of product development and release of nee versions.